Ex-coach Collins returns to Bulls as adviser

 Collins coached the team from 1986 to 1989, taking the Bulls to the Eastern Conference finals in his final season.
 It was a shock that he was fired and replaced by Phil Jackson.

-Jackson went on to become a legend, winning six titles with Chicago and five more with the Lakers.
-Collins, 66, coached the Detroit Pistons, Washington Wizards and Philadelphia 76ers while also serving as a TV analyst with ESPN.
+Jackson went on to become a legend, winning six titles with Chicago and five more with the Los Angeles Lakers.

+Collins, 66, also coached the Detroit Pistons, Washington Wizards and Philadelphia 76ers, and most recently served as a television analyst for ESPN.

 "Doug will be great in this capacity for our organization.
-The position of 'senior adviser' has proven to work well around the NBA in recent years, and I am confident the same will hold true with the Bulls," Bulls chairman Jerry Reinsdorf said.
+The position of 'senior adviser' has proven to work well around the NBA in recent years, and I am confident the same will hold true with the Bulls," team chairman Jerry Reinsdorf said in a news release.
 "The fact that our relationship goes back more than 30 years certainly helps, but he is especially qualified to assist our leadership in rebuilding the Bulls."

 As a player, Doug Collins was the first overall pick in the 1973 NBA draft out of Illinois State.
 He played high school basketball in downstate Benton, Illinois.
 Collins was a four-time NBA All-Star who averaged 17.9 points per game for the 76ers in eight seasons before injuries cut short his career.